 The medical community recommends placing infants on their backs in their cribs to reduce the risk of sudden infant death syndrome (SIDS).
 Placing infants on their backs may also reduce the chance of choking, as infants may have a difficult time lifting their heads at first, if they are face down.
-The crib should adhere to national safety standards, with a firm, flat mattress.
+The crib should be made according to national safety standards, with a firm, flat mattress.
 Parents should avoid putting soft bedding, toys, and other soft products, pillows, and comforters in the crib with an infant.

 Reducing the risk for sudden infant death syndrome (SIDS) and other sleep-related deaths

 Here are recommendations from the American Academy of Pediatrics (AAP) on how to reduce the risk for SIDS and sleep-related deaths from birth to age 1:

 Make sure your baby is immunized.
-An infant who is fully immunized can reduce his or her risk for SIDS by 50 percent.
+An infant who is fully immunized can reduce his or her risk for SIDS by 50%.

 Breastfeed your infant.
-The AAP recommends breastfeeding for at least six months.
+The AAP recommends breast milk only for at least 6 months.

 Place your infant on his or her back for sleep or naps until he or she is 1-year-old.
 This can decrease the risk for SIDS, aspiration, and choking.
 Never place your baby on his or her side or stomach for sleep or naps.
 If your baby is awake, allow your child time on his or her tummy as long as you are supervising, to decrease the chances that your child will develop a flat head.

-Always talk with your baby's doctor before raising the head of their crib if he or she has been diagnosed with gastroesophageal reflux.
+Always talk with your baby's healthcare provider before raising the head of their crib if he or she has been diagnosed with gastroesophageal reflux.